Skyway666/Input-Combos/README.md

 This means that if we do the _attack 2_ just after hitting _attack 1_, the _attack 2_ will
 connect because the opponent will still be in hitstun (2 startup <= 3 hitsun).

-However, if we were to do it the other way around, we wouldn't be able to, as after hitting _attack 2_ we only have 2 (4 hitstun - 2 recovery) for hitting the next attack, so we can't link _attack 1_ (4 startup > 2 hitstun) but we could link another _attack 2_ (2 startup <= 2 hitstun).
+However, if we were to do it the other way around, we wouldn't be able to, as after hitting _attack 2_ we only have 2 frames (4 hitstun - 2 recovery) for hitting the next attack, so we can't link _attack 1_ (4 startup > 2 hitstun) but we could link another _attack 2_ (2 startup <= 2 hitstun).

 This is how linking works.